If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis and Video Lecturer Series.

 While badges and leaderboards are part of Gamification, it doesn’t capture the core essence of Gamification.
-Gamification is using Game Mechanics to engage and motivate people through their Core Drives.
+Gamification is using Game Mechanics and Techniques to engage and motivate people through their Core Drives.

 I’m sure you’ve seen websites that have some type of leaderboard, but no one actually cares about it.
 Its just there as a gimmick and it does not speak to our Core Drives.

 What is Gamification really about?
 True Gamification starts with the Core Drives, starts with “Why?” and “How?” instead of “What?” and truly drives behaviors and motivates people.